-- 14. The audit of the Annual report and accounts, including the financial statements, will be the foundation and source for most of the work necessary to support our judgements and conclusions.
+- 14. The audit of the annual accounts, including the financial statements, will be the foundation and source for most of the work necessary to support our judgements and conclusions.
 We also consider the wider environment and challenges facing the public sector.
 Our audit approach includes: - understanding the business of the Fund and the associated risks which could impact on the financial statements - assessing the key systems of internal control, and establishing how weaknesses in these systems could impact on the financial statements - identifying major transaction streams, balances and areas of estimation and understanding how the Fund will include these in the financial statements - assessing the risks of material misstatement in the financial statements - determining the nature, timing and extent of audit procedures necessary to provide us with sufficient audit evidence as to whether the financial statements are free from material misstatement. - 15.
-We will give an opinion on whether the financial statements: - give a true and fair view of the financial transactions of the fund during the year ended 31 March 2019 and the amount and disposition as at that date of its assets and liabilities - have been properly prepared in accordance with International Financial Reporting Standards as adopted by the European Union, as interpreted and adopted by the Code of Practice on Local Authority Accounting in the UK and - have been prepared in accordance with the requirements of the Local Government (Scotland) Act 1973, the Local Authority Accounts (Scotland) Regulations 2014, and the Local Government in Scotland Act 2003.
+We will give an opinion on whether the financial statements: - give a true and fair view of the financial transactions of the Fund during the year ended 31 March 2019 and of the amount and disposition at that date of its assets and liabilities - have been properly prepared in accordance with the relevant legislation, the applicable accounting framework and other reporting requirements.